Candle Safety: Essential Tips for a Cozy Atmosphere

 Many don’t realize that wick maintenance is an essential aspect of candle safety.
 Long wicks can produce larger flames, increasing the risk of burning off the candle’s sides or causing soot release.

 To avoid this, always trim wicks to about 1/4 inch before lighting your candle.
-This simple action ensures a steadier flame and reduces the risk of soot develop touching your walls or ceilings.
+This simple action ensures a steadier flame and reduces the risk of soot developing and touching your walls or ceilings.

 Forgetting to Monitor Burn Time